 To be clear, commodity businesses, such as miners, are very risky and carry tremendous operating risks.
 As such, I focus on commodity businesses with strong balance sheets that I believe can survive a prolonged period of depressed commodity prices.
 It doesn’t matter if you can buy an asset-heavy business at a large discount if the company doesn’t have the balance sheet required to survive the cycle.
 I’ve seen many commodity companies worth much more than their stock price go bankrupt in commodity bear markets.
 They simply ran out of time and liquidity.
 Ideally, I prefer commodity stocks and miners with no debt, but they’re almost as rare as the metals themselves!

-While the introduction of miners will likely hurt in the near-term, given my patient positioning, I like the idea of owning asset-heavy businesses selling at a discount.
+While the introduction of miners (or miner) will likely hurt in the near-term, given my patient positioning, I like the idea of owning asset-heavy businesses selling at a discount.
 In effect, I view my recent miner purchase as an investment and a hedge.
 A hedge against the Fed falling behind the curve (before the cycle ends) and a hedge against future central bank asset purchases (after the cycle ends).